 This is part of The Shadow League’s Black History Month In Focus series celebrating Black excellence in sports and culture.

-Don Newcombe was a fearless, ferocious fireballer and baseball pioneer.
-He was the first black pitcher to start in a World Series and the first Black Ace to win 20 games in a MLB season.
-Hes also the only baseball player ever to win Rookie of The Year, MVP and the Cy Young Award.
+“Newk” was a fearless, ferocious fireballer and baseball pioneer.
+He was the first black superstar pitcher to start in a World Series and the first Black Ace to win 20 games in an MLB season.
+He’s also the only baseball player ever to win Rookie of The Year, MVP and the Cy Young Award.

 A big-time New Jersey athlete taught Newcombe how to play baseball at age 13.